AMEST/Mimisbrunnr/README.md

 For this, a tool has been prepared for transferring attachments from one type of storage to another storage

+You can download the latest CLI from the releases page(https://github.com/AMEST/Mimisbrunnr/releases/latest)

 ### CommandLine arguments

 | Argument                    | Type   | Description                                           |